 Hold on a minute.
 What’s Opening Doors?

 It’s the three days at the end of the two school years when all the new graduates have the opportunity to present their best project to an audience of specialists.
 Each student has a few minutes to convince these specialists that they and their ideas are worth betting on.
 It’s that kind of thing that, in a few moments, can change your life forever.

 What do you mean by “specialists”?

 Film directors, film and theatrical producers, publishers, agents, enterpreneurs, festival directors and organizers of cultural events.
 Let’s say that, if everything goes well, your future employer might be there among these people.

 Are there any scholarships?

 Yes and that’s not it.
-You can also apply for a loan with honours if you’re an Italian student and you’re not enrolled in College Storytelling.
+You can also apply for a loan if you’re an Italian student and you’re not enrolled in College Storytelling.
 All you need to know about it is explained here.